floesche/LED-Display_G4_Hardware_Driver/docs/driver.md

 ![Rendering of the adapter between 32mm matrix and 64mm driver back](assets/adapter_32mm-64mm_v0p1_back.png){:.ifr .pop .clear}

 There is also a 64mm version of an a MAX6960 driven driver using 4 pre-fabricated LED matrices with a 32mm footprint each for the display.
 Inside the project at `driver_64mm_max6960_v0/adapter_32mm-64mm_v0p1`, there are [schematics](assets/adapter_32mm-64mm_v0p1_schematic.pdf) and design files for an adapter pcb between the 32mm footprint of the pLED matrices and the 64mm of the driver.
 Judging by the available files, this designer was presumably never produced.
 Have a look at the [schematics](assets/driver_64mm_max6960_v0p1_schematic.pdf) and find the design files at `driver_64mm_max6960_v0p1`.

-## other Panel Drivers
-{:.clear}

-The [panel_g4_hardware](https://github.com/floesche/panels_g4_hardware) repository contains two other directory trees with designs using max6960 or stm32 MCUs.
-They were initial prototypes from around 2013 but should not exist in the wild.
-[Get in contact]({{site.baseurl}}/Contact) if you have one and need explanation about the nature of these historic files.